Anekanta® Consulting’s name originates from an ancient philosophy Anekantavada whose literal meaning is “many sidedness”

 This concept plays out when applied to AI training data sets.
 We use automated facial recognition software as an example of what may happen if a non diverse set of images is input into the AI.
 As a result, the AI can only “see” images like them.
 The AI becomes biased and therefore cannot make good decisions.
 This issue has been discovered and is being corrected leading to improvements in the accuracy of automated facial recognition.
 This could only happen because there was acceptance of the fact that the software became biased and this was evidenced by its poor decisions.

-This concept of pluralism is explained through the well known parable of the elephant and the blindfolded men [sic]
+The parable of the elephant and the blindfolded men [sic]

 “Several blindfolded people are each given the task of identifying a large animal (an elephant) using their sense of touch alone.
 Each declares a different result; a wall, a tree, a snake.
 They are all adamant that they are correct.
 But without the full view, each makes an error.
 Only when the perspectives of all are combined are they able to agree that the animal is an elephant.“Text modernised.
 Original source Piotr Balcerowicz (2003).
 Essays in Jaina Philosophy and Religion.